MJAlexander/social_media_workshop/index.md

 # Module 1: Extracting Twitter data

-This module gives a brief overview of extracting information on users, topics and locations using the `rtweet` package.
+This module gives a brief overview of extracting information on users, topics, and locations using the `rtweet` package.

 R Markdown file: [1_extract_tweets](https://github.com/MJAlexander/social_media_workshop/blob/main/rmd/1_extract_tweets.Rmd).

 # Module 2: Geocoding and mapping

 This module shows you how to geocode tweets (based on exact and self-reported locations), map data, and compare tweet frequency to population data.
+Includes an intro to the `tidygeocoder` package.

 R Markdown file: [2_geocoding_mapping](https://github.com/MJAlexander/social_media_workshop/blob/main/rmd/2_geocoding_mapping.Rmd).

 # Module 3: Text analysis

 In this module we do some basic text analysis, including how to clean/detect strings, word frequencies, bigrams, and sentiment analysis.
+All analysis is done using the `tidytext` package.

 R Markdown file: [3_text](https://github.com/MJAlexander/social_media_workshop/blob/main/rmd/3_text.Rmd).